Healthdirect Free Australian health advice you can count on.

 Omega 3 fats

-Omega 3 is important for your general health and helps to protect you against disease.
+Omega 3 fats are important for your general health and help protect you against disease.

 Long-chain omega 3 fats are found in fish, seafood and seaweed.
 Flax, chia and hemp seeds and oils also provide short-chain omega-3 fats.

-If you follow a vegan diet, you can take an algal-based omega-3 supplement to make sure you'll get enough long-chain omega-3 fats.
+If you follow a vegan diet, you can take an algal-based omega-3 supplement to make sure you get enough long-chain omega-3 fats.

-People who are pregnant and young children who are vegetarians should also take an omega-3 supplement.
+People who are pregnant and young children who follow a vegetarian diet should also take an omega-3 supplement.

 Vitamin D

-You need vitamin D for bone health and your immune system.
+Vitamin D is important for bone health and supporting your immune system.

 Eggs are a source of vitamin D. Some plant-based dairy products such as milk and margarine are strengthened with vitamin D (check the label).